 - Transportation grants are used to repair a vehicle, purchase a new car, or get a drivers license.

-- After their grant, 93% of interviewed transportation-related recipients currently had reliable transportation.
+- After their grant, 93% of interviewed transportation-related recipients were on track to achieve their goal(s).

 - Read our transportation success stories

 - Our Partner Agencies recommend their best-qualified clients as possible grant recipients.
 All of our potential grant recipients are referred to us by these Partner Agencies.